-Layout of Columns and Rows
+Layout: Columns and Rows

-There exists two ways in which to describe a location in GeoTiffs.
-One is in Map coordinates which use X and Y values.
+At a high level, there exist two ways to refer to a location within GeoTiffs.
+One is to use Map coordinates which are X and Y values.
 X's are oriented along the horizontal axis and run from west to east while Y's are on the vertical axis and run from south to north.
 Thus the further east you are, the larger your X value; and the more north you are the larger your Y value.